-- Step 1 Establish a battery program through your Supply Support Activity (SSA) office. - Step 2 Batteries should be stacked no more than two tiers high on a spill containment pallet with cardboard in between, as per the Hazardous Waste Management Plan.
-(Do not drain electrolyte.) - Step 3 Personnel must have proper PPE, spill clean-up material on-hand, and be properly trained to address any spills. - Step 4 New and used batteries should be stored in designated areas on spill containment pallets.
-Store in an area that provides protection from the weather. - Step 5 QRP can take all government NSN lead acid batteries with the exception of the following:
+- Step 1 Establish a battery program through your Supply Support Activity (SSA) office. - Step 2 Store batteries so the terminals cannot contact each other and terminals are to be capped (non-conductive caps) during storage. - Step 3 Batteries should be stacked no more than two tiers high on a spill containment pallet with cardboard in between, as per the Hazardous Waste Management Plan.
+(Do not drain electrolyte.) - Step 4 Personnel must have proper PPE, spill clean-up material on-hand, and trained to address any spills. - Step 5 New and used batteries should be stored in designated areas on spill containment pallets.
+Store in an area that provides protection from the weather. - Step 6 QRP can take all government NSN lead acid batteries with the exception of the following: